 5) Dresden Frauenkirche, Dresden

 A place of music, the church holds approximately 130 concerts and church music events annually.
-If visiting on a Saturday between Easter and New Year’s Eve, groups can drop in and listen to the church’s beautiful organ music.
+If visiting on a Saturday between Easter and New Year’s Eve, groups can drop in and listen to one of the most prolific organs among the churches in Germany.

 Off the Beaten Path Religious Sites